Tim Anderson Player Props: White Sox vs. Angels

 Tim Anderson At The Plate

-- Anderson has picked up a hit in 32 of 55 games this season, with multiple hits 13 times.
+- Anderson has picked up a hit in 32 of 56 games this year, with multiple hits 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.